michaelhaw/depliza/README.md

 ## **Deployment Workflow**

-1. Add an agent using the frontend UI.
+1. Configure an agent using the frontend UI.
-2. The backend:
-   - Calls `generate_character_json_chatgpt.py` to generate the agent’s JSON file.
+   - Calls `generate_character_json_chatgpt_stdout.py` to generate the agent’s JSON file.
+2. Save Config:
+   - Saves the character JSON into a file.
+   - Saves other config values to database.
+3. Deploy Agent:
    - Calls `generate_fly_toml.py` to generate the Fly.io configuration.
    - Calls `deploy_flyio.py` to deploy the agent to Fly.io.
-3. The agent is live and ready to interact with the configured clients (e.g., Telegram).
+4. The agent is live and ready to interact with the configured clients (e.g., Telegram, Twitter).

 ---

 ## **Future Features**

-- Support for additional LLM models (e.g., Claude).
+- Support for additional LLM models (e.g., Gemini, Deepseek, etc.).
-- More client integrations beyond Telegram.
+- More client integrations beyond Telegram and Twitter.
 - Enhanced UI for agent management.
-- Monitoring and analytics for deployed agents.
+- Monitoring and analytics for deployed agent.

 ---